adafruit/Adafruit_nRF51822_Flasher/README.md

 	sudo cp openocd-0.9.0/contrib/99-openocd.rules /etc/udev/rules.d/
 	sudo udevadm control --reload-rules

-Then reboot
+Then reboot.

 ### RPi GPIO Requirements

-Use the RPi direct GPIO to bit-banging JTAG/SWD signal, aka RPi native debugger.
-Pre-built binary is included in the `openocd-x.x.x/rpi_native/openocd`.
+You can use the RPi's raw GPIO to bit-bang JTAG/SWD signals, turning your RPi into a native debugger.
+A pre-built binary is included in the `openocd-x.x.x/rpi_native/openocd` folder.

 Install libusb:

 	sudo apt-get install libusb-dev libusb-1.0-0-dev

-Since accessing RPi's GPIO require root, sudo is required when execute the `flash.py` script
+Since accessing RPi's GPIO requires root access, sudo is required when executing the `flash.py` script:

 ![rpi2_swd.png](https://cloud.githubusercontent.com/assets/249515/8327921/59465064-1a96-11e5-802f-827d6707686e.png)

-NOTE: Don't forget the GND, there are 4 wires in total.
+NOTE: Don't forget to connect GND, meaning that there are 4 wires in total.

 ## Updating Git Submodules